The Gospel is Free

 – Romans 5:1 (KJV)

-Before justification, we were enemies of God because of our sins.
+Before justification, we were enemies of Elohim because of our sins.
 Now, through justification, we have been reconciled and have peace with Him.

 2. Freedom from Condemnation